 In one aspects, ET provides a result that has not been addressed here, however: it can be shown that preselection allows for the definition of smaller generative models defined per data point, and that optimizing parameters of such smaller models approximately optimizes the parameters of the original larger generative model.
-This result, valid for a large class of generative models (but not for all), has been used in select-and-sample approaches \citep[][]{SheltonEtAl2012,SheltonEtAl2015}, was formally proven in \citep[][]{SheikhLucke2016}, and carries over to recent work using selection functions that are themselves learned from data \citep[][]{SheltonEtAl2017}. \paragraph{Relation to mean-field and `sparse EM'.} Truncated variational EM is a variational approximation for models with discrete latents.
-Gaussian variational EM is not applicable to discrete hidden variables.
-The main standard class of variational approaches for comparison with TV-EM is therefore given by factored variational (i.e.\,{\em mean-field}) approaches \citep[][]{SaulJordan1996,JordanEtAl1999}.
+This result, valid for a large class of generative models (but not for all), has been used in select-and-sample approaches \citep[][]{SheltonEtAl2012,SheltonEtAl2015}, was formally proven in \citep[][]{SheikhLucke2016}, and carries over to recent work using selection functions that are themselves learned from data \citep[][]{SheltonEtAl2017}. \paragraph{Relation to mean-field and `sparse EM'.}

+As TV-EM is a variational approximation for models with discrete latents, the main standard class of variational approaches for comparison are factored variational (i.e.\,{\em mean-field}) approaches \citep[][]{SaulJordan1996,JordanEtAl1999}.
 Compared to fully factored approaches (Eqn.\,\ref{EqnFreeEnergyFVEM}), a main difference to TV-EM is that truncated approaches do not assume posterior independence.
 Assuming independence (i.e., neglecting explaining-away effects) has been observed to negatively impact likelihood optimization for different types of generative models \citep[][]{IlinValpola2003,MacKay2003,TurnerSahani2011,SheikhEtAl2014}.
-To address such potentially harmful consequences of posterior independence, partly factored approaches (sometimes called structured variational or {\em structured mean-field} approaches) have been studied \citep[][]{SaulJordan1996,MacKay2003,Bouchard2009}.
-Any deviation from fully factored approaches does, however, often go along with increased analytical and computational effort, and may even provide only limited improvements compared to mean-field \citep[e.g.][for a discussion]{TurnerSahani2011}.
+In order to address such potentially harmful consequences, partly factored approaches have been studied \citep[][]{SaulJordan1996,MacKay2003,Bouchard2009}.
+Deviations from fully factored approaches do, however, often go along with increased analytical and computational effort, and may even provide only limited improvements compared to mean-field \citep[e.g.][for a discussion]{TurnerSahani2011}.
 In comparison, TV-EM does not assume independence.
-Computational tractability is instead achieved by approximating posteriors by considering only small subsets of the latent space.
+Computational tractability is instead achieved by approximating posteriors on sufficiently small subsets of the latent space.